chiahaohsutai/chiahaohsutai/README.md

 ## hi!

 I’m a wannabe 10x engineer, currently struggling through Rust and trying to read and code as much as possible.
-I’m always open to collaborating and learning from more experienced devs.
+I’m always open to collaborating and learning from other devs (and wannabe engineers like me).
 Hopefully, my projects give you a bit of insight into what I’m working toward and what I’m struggling with.

 ### i'm familiar with ...